emmanuel-osademe-alx-projects/alx-low_level_programming/0x00-hello_world/README.md

 # Hello world project in C
 File 0-preprocessor is a script that runs a C file through the preprocessor and save the result into another file.
+File 1-compiler is a script that runs a C file through the preprocessor and assembly without linking.